gskardam/encora-iac-assesment/README.md

 # encora-iac
-Encora Terraform Code
-Terraform code for Tomcat Webpage using CodePipeline
+Encora Terraform Code for Tomcat Webpage using CodePipeline